Q. How do I let you know about changes to my details?

 A. There are steps you can take to minimise the chances of a dispute and Chargeback happening.
 For example, you should:

-- Clearly advise Cardmembers of your policies for returns of damaged or unwanted goods and cancellations.
+• Clearly advise Cardmembers of your returns policy for damaged or unwanted goods, and your

-- Never split a charge to avoid your floor limit, or to skip authorisation altogether.
+• Never split a charge to avoid your floor limit, or to skip authorization altogether.

 Q. Who can I contact about a dispute or Chargeback?

-- Submit and get paid in any currency other than New Zealand dollars.
-In this case we’ll advise you, and follow up with you in order to provide you with online data for currencies other than New Zealand dollars.
+• Submit and get paid in any currency other than Hong Kong dollars.
+In this case we¡¦ll advise you

 Q. What are the benefits of reconciling my payments online?